fabiomux/kde-servicemenus/sqlite_tools/README.md

   supported formats -
   CSV, JSON, HTML, Markdown, SQL INSERT, TCL, inline, list, box, column, ASCII table, tabs;
+- Reset the autoincrement counter for each table to the latest used value;
 - Database dump with or without the table schema in the SQL INSERT format.

 ## Requirements

 - KDE 4 or superior;
 - KDialog;
-- sqlite3
+- sqlite3;
-- unixODBC (only for ODBC-related actions)
+- unixODBC (only for ODBC-related actions);
-- sql-formatter (optional and only for DB table schema action)
+- sql-formatter (optional and only for DB table schema action).

 ## Install

-The recommended method to install this service menu is through *Dolphin*:
+To keep the latest stable version installed, updated, and easily removed from the same interface, it is recommended to install this service menu through *Dolphin*:

 - From Settings > Context Menu > Download new services;
-- Search for "sqlite_tools";
+- Search for *SQLite Tools*;
-- Click on the *Install* button and select the localized archive of your choice.
+- Click on the *Install* button.

-That way the latest stable version is installed, updated, and easily removed from the same interface.

 Also, the *Discover* application can install it, but doesn't allow to select a localized version:

 - Under Application Addons > Servicemenu;
-- Search for: "sqlite_tools";
+- Search for: *SQLite Tools*;
 - Click on the *Install* button.

 For debugging purpose follow one of the other methods mentioned on the [project page][installation].